 Respond With Openness

 When a child does tell you something, that’s your chance to establish trust.
-Reserve judgement and let your child talk.
+Reserve judgment and let your child talk.

 This can feel counterintuitive.
 “As a parent, you’re trying to teach right from wrong,” Shaffer says.
 “But if you child steps out on a limb to tell you something, if you have a strong emotional reaction to it, that can shut the conversation down.”